 This action leads to the expansion of the sand when hot and contraction when cold.
 Moreover, because the sink has been installed, there is no space to expand, hence the crack.
 What does this mean?
-Well, the continuous increasing and reducing in size due to heat brings about gaps.
+Well, the continuous increase and reduction in size due to heat bring about gaps.

 One of the major causes of cracks in composite sinks is hot pans or pots.
 They undergo some tests after manufacturing to ensure this doesn’t happen, but it does.
 This is because the sink area is the safest place to go with a hot pot.